sbg/sevenbridges-python/docs/quickstart.rst

 App properties
 ~~~~~~~~~~~~~~

-Each app has the following available properties:
+Each app has the following properties:

 ``href`` - The URL of the app on the API server.